torsami77/jobs-data-fastapi/README.md

 ### There's alot of room for improvement with this project and few are listed below

-- Complete the Front end and implementation
+- Complete the Front-end implementation  and test cases
+- Add unit test to API and more Integration cases
 - Add detail logging across API
-- Implement CI/CD failures
+- Fix CI/CD failures
 - Implements GitOps for Deployment